 Our application process has three stages.

-Second, you will receive a phone call (please allow for processing time) requesting an interview over the phone.
+Second, you will receive a phone call (please allow at least 10 business days for processing time) requesting an interview over the phone.
 This will ask for information about your home, lifestyle, and expectations of having a service dog.

-Finally, with admission committee approval, you may be invited to an orientation at our training center.
+Finally, only after admission committee approval, you may be invited to an orientation at our training center.
 This third step allows the applicant to see the training center and meet the trainers.

 This process keeps in mind that applying for a service dog should be accessible to veterans.
-The applicant can seek information of the training. center to see if it is a good fit for their medical treatment plan.
+The applicant can seek information of the training programs to see if it is a good fit for their medical treatment plan.

 STAR Dog and Training